-ASAN Radio, established in 2015 as the first-ever and unique radio specialized in the field of public services, is broadcasted via 100 MHz frequency to 70% of Azerbaijan.
+ASAN Radio was established in 2015 as the first-ever and unique radio specialized in the field of public services.

 The mission of ASAN Radio is to serve public with information on public sector and enhance citizens' awareness on public services, as well as their rights and obligations.
-ASAN Radio is a primary source of information for citizens on the activities of "ASAN Service" centers and projects that it implements.
+ASAN Radio is a primary source of information for citizens on the activities of "ASAN Service" centers and projects that they implement.
 It also provides news and information on public sector, social and economic life of people and prepares cultural programs that inform, educate, enlighten and enrich the public.